DVLA Medical Examination & Guidelines

 The DVLA CDT test results will be assessed using a traffic light system of green, amber and red which will correspond to a range of %CDT cut off levels for licensing purposes.

-A CDT level of less than 2.1% or less is considered to be in the normal range and indicates no excessive alcohol intake.
+A CDT level of less than 2.2% or less is considered to be in the normal range.
 A person whose CDT level falls within this range is identified as consuming little or no alcohol and is compatible for licensing.

 RED - %CDT = 3% or more